hey-amo/Swift-CV/README.md

 **I am actively looking for new iOS development opportunities** - junior to mid-level positions in startups, agencies, or established tech teams.
 Ideally, in the UK.

-**Technical Interview Ready:** Can walk through any code example and explain implementation decisions, trade-offs, and potential improvements.
+**Technical Interview Ready:** Can walk through any code example and explain implementation decisions and potential improvements.

 View my complete professional profile: (TBC) or send me a DM message via social media.